Mojón Rojo Ascent – 2163 mts

 Participants are responsible for their own transportation to El Chaltén, Argentina.
 Your travel agent should be able to arrange this for you.
 You can get there by flying to Buenos Aires, and then to El Calafate, and from there, a bus to El Chaltén.

 Tents will be provided for the ascent.
 Accommodation in El Chaltén is not included.
-However, we can help you making your booking.
+However, we can help you with your booking.

 Please let us know of any special dietary requirements you have when booking.
 All meals are included during the ascent.

-The fame of the area regarding wind and fast changeable conditions are not a legend.
+The fame of the area regarding wind and fast- unpredictable conditions are not a legend.
 Be ready to experience nature and all its beauties and power.

 Itinerary